Pratham1410/Agentic_AI_Asignment/README.md

 ✅ **Error Handling**: Gracefully handles out-of-scope queries and document loading issues.

 ## 🧠 Why These Models Were Chosen?
-SupportBot leverages **SentenceTransformer ('all-MiniLM-L6-v2')** for semantic embeddings and **FLAN-T5 ('google/flan-t5-base')** for generative answering due to their efficiency, accuracy, and suitability for real-time applications. **SentenceTransformer ('all-MiniLM-L6-v2')** is lightweight, fast, and effective for document retrieval, ensuring rapid similarity matching without excessive computational costs.
+I have used **SentenceTransformer ('all-MiniLM-L6-v2')** for semantic embeddings and **FLAN-T5 ('google/flan-t5-base')** for generative answering due to their efficiency, accuracy, and suitability for real-time applications. **SentenceTransformer ('all-MiniLM-L6-v2')** is lightweight, fast, and effective for document retrieval, ensuring rapid similarity matching without excessive computational costs.
 It balances semantic understanding and performance, making it ideal for real-time chatbot interactions. **FLAN-T5 ('google/flan-t5-base')** generates natural, context-aware responses, handles open-ended queries, and adapts well to various question-answering tasks.
-Unlike extractive models such as **BERT or RoBERTa**, which rigidly extract answers, FLAN-T5 provides more human-like responses even when the exact answer isn’t explicitly present.
+Unlike extractive models such as **BERT or RoBERTa**, which just extract answers from the text, FLAN-T5 provides more human-like responses.
 This hybrid approach—combining **TF-IDF + embeddings for retrieval** with **FLAN-T5 for answering**—ensures **both efficiency and a superior user experience** with fluent, human-like responses.

 ## 🚀 Deployment Steps
 ### 1️⃣ Install Dependencies